A-Toscan/Dental-Clinic-Project/README.md

 ## License

-This project is under licence from "Antonio Toscano".
+This project is under licence of "Antonio Toscano".

 ## Webgraphy: